PhasesResearchLab/prl-onboard/course/assignment-6/README.rst

 ===============================================
-Assignment 6: Make a contriubition to pycalphad
+Assignment 6: Make a contribution to pycalphad
 ===============================================

 Objectives